Le sujet 2007 - Bac S - Anglais LV2 - Compréhension écrite |

 1.

-a) Give the full names of the characters present.
+Give the full names of the characters present.

 The characters present are Zach Willet and Amy Stack.